oanda/apidocs/v1/trades.md

 Trades can be paginated with the count and maxId parameters.
 At most, a maximum of 50 trades can be returned in one query.
-If more trades exist than specified by the given or default count, a url with maxId set to the next unreturned trade will be constructed.
+If more trades exist than specified by the given or default count, a url with maxId set to the next unreturned trade will be returned within the Link header..

 ----